 It's a medication that an HIV-negative person can take to protect themselves from HIV.
+The word PrEP stands for Pre (before) Exposure w does it work?

-The word PrEP stands for Pre (before) Exposure (coming into contact with the virus) Prophylaxis (medication to prevent an infection from happening).
+(coming into contact with the virus) Prophylaxis (medication to prevent an infection from happening).